 In 2013 WDFW launched a new program to help landowners manage hunting access on their land.
 The program allows hunters to reserve a site, sometimes shared with a few others, for one to several days depending on the site.
 The program objectives include providing quality hunting opportunities, and reducing the need for direct guidance of hunters by the landowner.
-This program appears to be a factor in new landowners entering into agreements with WDFW in some parts of the state over the past two years.
-Hunters can access property information and create a reservation account at: http://wdfw. wa.gov/hunting/hunting_access/ private lands/search.php.
-WDFW expects the number and distribution of reservation sites to expand over time, but other options such as Feel Free to Hunt offered to landowners will continue to be used.
+This program has increased landowner participation in some areas of the state.
+Hunters can access property information and create a reservation account at: http://wdfw. wa.gov/hunting/hunting\access/ private\lands/search.php.
+WDFW expects the number and distribution of reservation sites to expand over time.
+Other options such as Feel Free to Hunt, are still offered to landowners.